The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Proof of Theorem

 \section{Proof of Theorem \ref{t2}}

 By \cite[Observation 1.3]{wwa} it suffices to show that $\Phi$ is strongly excisive.
-The fact that $(\Omega_\ip)_*$ is a homology theory implies that $\Phi$ preserves arbitrary coproducts, so it suffices to show that $\Phi$ preserves homotopy cocartesian squares.
-First we observe that $\Phi$ takes monomorphisms to cofibrations in the level model structure given by \cite[Theorem 6.5]{mmss}.
+The fact that $(\Omega_\ip)_*$ is a strongly additive homology theory implies that, for any collection of spaces $\{X_\alpha\}$, the canonical map

+is an equivalence.
+Hence, $\Phi$ preserves arbitrary coproducts and it suffices to show that $\Phi$ preserves homotopy cocartesian squares.
+First we observe that $\Phi$ takes monomorphisms to cofibrations in the level model structure given by \cite[Theorem 6.5]{mmss} (because a monomorphism $Z\to Z'$ gives a map from the $k$-th space of $\bQ_{\ip,Z}$ to the $k$-th space of $\bQ_{\ip,Z'}$ which is the inclusion of a sub-CW-complex).
 For a based space $W$, let

 Then the natural map